artis3n/ansible-role-tailscale/README.md

 Whether to output additional information during role execution.
 Helpful for debugging and collecting information to submit in a GitHub issue on this repository.

+### tailscale_up_skip

+**Default**: `false`

+**If set to true, `tailscale_auth_key` is not required.**

+Whether to install and configure Tailscale as a service but skip running `tailscale up`.
+Helpful when packaging up a Tailscale installation into a build process such as AMI creation when the server should not yet authenticate to your Tailscale network.

 ## Dependencies